kittywitch/nixfiles/README.md

   - [ ] Format "BigExtfs" as an encrypted, perhaps compressed ZFS pool.
   - [ ] Migrate the content from "BigEXT" over to the new ZFS pool.
   - [ ] Format "BigEXT" to be the mirror of the drive formerly known as "BigExtfs".
+  - [ ] Excess space on the 3TiB drive should be formatted as either exFAT or ext4.
   - [ ] Work out any remaining quirks of this.

 ### Group: graphical